tencent cloud

 Note:

-1. Only the shared mode supports the automatic retry and dead letter mechanisms, while exclusive and failover modes don't.
+Only the shared mode (including Key sharing) supports the automatic retry and dead letter mechanisms.

-2. The client version must be the same as the cluster version in order for the client to accurately identify the auto-created retry and dead letter topics.
+Note that the client version must match the cluster version for the client to accurately recognize the automatically created retry and dead letter queues.

 Here, a Java client is used as an example.
-The sub1 subscription to topic1 is created, and the client uses the sub1 subscription name to subscribe to topic1 and enables enableRetry as shown below:
+The sub1 subscription is created in topic1, and the client uses the sub1 subscription name to subscribe to topic1 and enables enableRetry as shown below:

 Consumer<byte[]> consumer = client.newConsumer()